-Programme overview & partners
+Programme overview and partners

 The national collaborating centre for mental health (NCCMH) conducted the discovery and piloting work for the MHSIP and produced a simplified driver diagram (left).
 This has been expanded by NHS England and can be found in the Reducing Restrictive Practice resource booklet.
 The improvements being tested and implemented by our wards fit into these models.
 Oxford AHSN’s Patient Safety Collaborative (PSC) works with ward based and quality improvement (QI) colleagues from our mental health Trusts to identify and implement improvements in practice using a QI approach.
-We are supporting Trusts with measuring the impact that their changes have on patient safety and are encouraging patient and ex-service user involvement.
+We are supporting trusts with measuring the impact that their changes have on patient safety and are encouraging patient and ex-service user involvement.

-Read more about our work around restrictive practice from a staff perspective here.
+- Read more about our work around restrictive practice from a staff perspective here

 Further information and getting involved

-The National Mental Health Safety Improvement Programme was launched in May 2021.
+The national Mental Health Safety Improvement Programme was launched in May 2021.
 See below for launch resources:

 - National Mental Health Safety Improvement Programme presentation slides